 SWAT’s Just In Time solution generates dynamic (non-fixed) routes every single time, each customised to whoever booked rides for a particular timing.
 The system also automatically assigns the vehicles to drivers and allocates seats to commuters based on safe distancing measures.
 The technology makes transport planning in response to Covid-19 very easy for operators, even taking into account the sanitisation schedule.

 The planning and execution of these projects were done in a short time due to the urgency of deployment in this time of crisis, but such services can be set up quickly and easily as long as the key information required for service levels design is in place.

-Regarding the next steps for TMF’s sanitised shuttle service, the service is set to roll out in Bangkok and Jakarta within the month of May as well.
+Regarding the next steps for TMF’s sanitised shuttle service, the service is set to roll out in Bangkok and Jakarta as well.
 These deployments will serve as a model for any future collaboration to offer transport for healthcare workers.
 Mr. Pras Ganesh, Program Director for Asia Region, TMF, said,*